EdSp in Educational, School, and Counseling Psychology with Emphasis in Mental Health Practices in Schools

 - How being accepted into the program will benefit your career aspirations and help you act upon your beliefs, goals and philosophy.
 Include interests and experiences working with diverse groups (e.g. ethnic, cultural, socio-economic, religious, ability status, sexual orientation, grade levels, ages), leadership roles, or other skills or experiences (not previously mentioned) that you believe distinguish you as a candidate for graduate study.
 (Please limit to 1000 words).

 - If your native language is other than English, the Test of English as a Foreign Language (TOEFL) is required.
-Please send this to the Office of Graduate Studies using school code 6875.
+Please send your score to the Graduate School using school code 6875.

 - Please be sure to upload all supplemental materials BEFORE you submit the application.